How to concatenate in Excel, join text and/or numbers together.

 Method (see video above)

-The method uses the newer version of CONCATENATE( ), CONCAT( ), which is gradually being phased in for users of Office 365, and Windows and Mac users of Office 2019.
+The method uses the newer version of CONCATENATE( ) which is CONCAT( ), that is gradually being phased in for users of Office 365, and Windows and Mac users of Office 2019.

 - Enter the separate chunks of text and values / Cell references into cells.